LukeOzsanlav/Islay_ShootingDisturbance/README.md

 - `Landcover Data/Roads`: shapefile of all classified public roads in Scotland.
 - `MetaData/Tagged bird summary data new.csv` metadata file that contains the sex, ringing location and deployment dates of all tagged GWfG
 - `Shooting logs/All_logs_cleaned.csv`: All shooting logs from Islay containing the spatiotemporal information on each shooting event
-- 'Derived Data/Foraging_Distance_Model_Data.csv': contains the final data used for modelling daily movement distances of GBG and GWfG on Islay.
+- `Derived Data/Foraging_Distance_Model_Data.csv`: contains the final data used for modelling daily movement distances of GBG and GWfG on Islay.
 This contains the total movement distances calculated from the initial subsampled GPS data.
-- 'Derived Data/GBG_1200m_Between_Model_Data.csv': contains the final real and pseudoabsence points used to analyse habitat selection by GBG between shooting and non-shooting disturbed days.
+- `Derived Data/GBG_1200m_Between_Model_Data.csv`: contains the final real and pseudoabsence points used to analyse habitat selection by GBG between shooting and non-shooting disturbed days.
 Points are classified as shooting disturbed using distance for GBG derived from the broken stick model.
--  'Derived Data/GWFG_644m_Between_Model_Data.csv': contains the final real and pseudoabsence points used to analyse habitat selection by GWfG between shooting and non-shooting disturbed days.
+-  `Derived Data/GWFG_644m_Between_Model_Data.csv`: contains the final real and pseudoabsence points used to analyse habitat selection by GWfG between shooting and non-shooting disturbed days.
 Points are classified as shooting disturbed using distance for GWfG derived from the broken stick model.
-- 'Derived Data/GBG_1200m_Within_Model_Data.csv': contains the final real and pseudoabsence points used to analyse habitat selection by GBG within shooting disturbed days, comparing selection before and after disturbance.
+- `Derived Data/GBG_1200m_Within_Model_Data.csv`: contains the final real and pseudoabsence points used to analyse habitat selection by GBG within shooting disturbed days, comparing selection before and after disturbance.
 Points are classified as shooting disturbed using distance for GBG derived from the broken stick model.
-- 'Derived Data/GWFG_644m_Within_Model_Data.csv': contains the final real and pseudoabsence points used to analyse habitat selection by GWfG within shooting disturbed days, comparing selection before and after disturbance.
+- `Derived Data/GWFG_644m_Within_Model_Data.csv`: contains the final real and pseudoabsence points used to analyse habitat selection by GWfG within shooting disturbed days, comparing selection before and after disturbance.
 Points are classified as shooting disturbed using distance for GWfG derived from the broken stick model.